Research Experiences for Undergraduates (REU)

 You may choose to only do research during the summer study program at POSTECH or you may do research and participate in the POSTECH English Only Dormitory Program (PENDP).
 This program can be extended through fall semester.

-You will spend 4 or 8 weeks during May and/or June/July taking language and culture classes and performing research in UPCo labs under the technical guidance and supervision of skilled professors with a good command of the English language.
+You will spend 8 weeks from mid-May to mid-July taking language and culture classes and performing research in UPCo labs under the technical guidance and supervision of skilled professors with a good command of the English language.